klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 new caver.klay.KIP17([tokenAddress])
 ```
-Create a new KIP-17 instance with its bound methods and events.
+Creates a new KIP-17 instance with its bound methods and events.

 **Parameters**